Avoid _______ Rent-a-Car in Costa Rica

 Vamos is a local agency that has always been near the top of our list for good customer service.
 They deliver the promised vehicle (a bit more worn than other fleets but the right size and transmission), don’t apply bogus charges, and were fair and helpful when our car was damaged while parked at a hotel (credit card covered it).

 NOTE: Vamos was sold to Poás rental car in mid 2016.
-Poás has always been okay but not outstanding but we’ve had several reports that in 2017 the Vamos division is still outperforming the competition.
+Poás has always been okay but not outstanding.
+We’ve had nothing but good reports through 2017 and 2018 so the Vamos division still appears to be outperforming the competition.

 There are no market forces in Costa Rican rental cars.
 In the high season the agencies can get away with anything because there are more renters than vehicles and they sell out no matter what.
 In the low season they know most of the cars will sit idle anyway so they don’t have to care.

 Return business is a small fraction and agencies do much better bringing in new suckers with false advertising than trying to provide good service to build a reputation.
 Besides each agency knows the one next door is just as careless with customer service and they can just swap dissatisfied renters on the next trip.

 What To Do?

 In almost every case on the list above we stood our ground, insisted on being treated fairly and ended up getting what we had contacted for in the first place.
 It was always a huge pain in the ass, a big waste of time and a source of unnecessary stress.

 Renting a car may still be the best way for you (and us) to get around in Costa Rica.
 We still recommend booking well in advance, reconfirming and now crossing your fingers.
 We haven’t quit renting but we’ve started catching more buses, taking more taxis, doing more flights and private transfers when possible.